 If you are a European Union citizen you will need your European Firearms card from your country of origin and that will have to be authorised by the firearms control of the Guardia Civil at your point of entry into Spain, or by the Firearms and Explosives Control where you are going to do the hunting.
 Other permits may be required and may be issued for several trips up to a maximum period of one year, renewable.

 For more information we recommend visiting the Official Website of the Royal Spanish Hunting Federation.

 There are a large number of Hunting tour specialists in Spain that can offer you all of the necessary permits and licenses for the benefit of foreigners wanting to enjoy their hunting in Spain.

 It is somewhat easier to utilise the services of some of these hunting tours to enable a quick and easy entry into shooting and hunting in Spain.
 They will arrange all the documentation, supply all of the equipment and provide you with an experience that is free from the worry of gun and ammunition ownership in Spain.
-Please find some of these links below.

 FISHING INSURANCE IN SPAIN